Stories from an SHTF Christmas: An Interview with Selco

 All kind of things that helped you to solve all kind of problems that SHTF brought.
 For example, people who were skilled in handcrafting used to made cigar holders out of wood and bullets casing, it was very popular for smokers and the reason for that was because cigarettes were rare, and people usually smoked bad tobacco rolled in bad paper and good cigar holder (as a combination of cigar holder and pipe) was essential for smoking that stuff.

-It was small thing but really important if you were a smoker in that time.
+It was a small thing but really important if you were a smoker at that time.

 So cool and usable kind of inventions.